vitordbo/Slim-framework/README.md

 # Slim-framework

+(there is a simple example in the file index.php)
 * Welcome

 Slim is a PHP micro framework that helps you quickly write simple yet powerful web applications and APIs.
 At its core, Slim is a dispatcher that receives an HTTP request, invokes an appropriate callback routine, and returns an HTTP response.
 That’s it.